sargarass/spatial-database-coursework/README.md

 In the *bin* folder run console application *DataBase*

 # Cache tuning
-In the file *database.cpp* you can change cache size in gpu and ram.
+In the file *database.cpp* you can change cache size in vram and ram.

 These caches are used to fast allocation temp memories for operation (stack allocators).
 ```C++